Preschool alphabet activities and games make teaching the alphabet fun.

 Holding letters in your hand has to be a great way to enjoy preschool activities and encourage multi-sensory learning.

 There are lots of fun

-building blocks you can use, from lovely wooden ones to different
+building blocks you can use, like these lovely wooden ones from Melissa & Doug.

 Preschool alphabet activities and games are a great way to make teaching the alphabet natural and fun.